sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 Button
 {% endanchor %}

 The button module is built using a multitude of unique attributes.
-We re-generate these in HTML so that the button is responsive, and thus designed this module to be edited from the sidebar.
+Because of this, though the template for the button is very simple, assigning attributes like a URL or button text is designed to be built in the Style sidebar.

-If you are converting HTML to use our Drag & Drop modules, we suggest replacing any button instances with the following template, then switching to the style tab to populate the text and URL fields, as well as the button’s CSS.
+If you are converting HTML to use our Drag and Drop modules, we suggest replacing any button instances with the following template, then switching to the Style tab to populate the text and URL fields, as well as the button’s CSS.

 <strong>Button example:</strong>